julrocas/pr-size-labeler/README.md

-# Pull Request Labeler
+# Pull Request Size Labeler

-Pull request labeler triages PRs based on the paths that are modified in the PR.
+Pull request size labeler triages PRs based on the size of the changes in the PR.

 ## Usage